KlausBenndorf/guide4you/README.md

 ```
   g4u.createMap('#g4u-map')
 ```
 This method creates the map in the given DOM-Element.
 It accepts a selector or a reference to a DOM-Element.
-As a second and third argument it accepts a [https://klausbenndorf.github.io/guide4you/typedef/index.html#static-typedef-MapConfig](map configuration) and a [https://klausbenndorf.github.io/guide4you/typedef/index.html#static-typedef-LayerConfig](layer configuration).
+As a second and third argument it accepts a [map configuration](https://klausbenndorf.github.io/guide4you/typedef/index.html#static-typedef-MapConfig) and a [layer configuration](https://klausbenndorf.github.io/guide4you/typedef/index.html#static-typedef-LayerConfig).
 Both can be provided as paths to JSON-files or as actual JavaScript objects.

 ## How to build a customized version of GUIDE4YOU?